 J. Senior Editor Sue Barnett traveled to Poland in June with the Jewish Federation of the East Bay and the S.F.
 Federation’s Young Adult Division.
-She documents the experience in a series of reports this week and next.
+She documents the experience in a series of reports.

 When stories of resistance against the Nazis are told, the name Baigelman doesn’t usually come up.
 But it should.